grpc/grpc-community/governance.md

 The following responsibilities and powers belong to the Steering Committee:

-* Define, evolve, and defend the vision, mission and the values of the project.
+* Define, evolve, and defend the vision, mission and the values of the project. group.
-* Act as a final escalation point for disputes in any project repository or group.
 * Request funds and other support from the CNCF (e.g. marketing, press, etc.)
 * Coordinate with the CNCF regarding usage of the gRPC brand and deciding